wassapaks/laravel_api_boilerplate_firebase/README.md

 ## Laravel API Boilerplate (Firebase Edition) for Laravel 11

-This is a Laravel API Boilerplate you can use to build your first API in seconds.
+This is a Laravel API Boilerplate you can use to build your API in seconds.
 Built on top of Laravel 11 Framework.
-I developed this for one of my project.
+Developed this for one of my personal projects.
 This api requires Firebase for authentication, but you can configure to use JWT, Cognito, Sanctum or its up to you.
-Sharing this as most of the components and framework I used are all open source.
+Sharing this as most of the components and framework I used are all open source and to help someone who has the same need, feel free to PR for improvements and add components I have missed.

 In building this api, I have the following rest components checklist in mind: